travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/plugins/vcc_gen.md

 * Default activation date: **same day as the Book** has been processed through HotelX
 * Default expiration date: **one month later** after the **checkin** date of the hotel

+The **useGross** parameter is optional and it is used to specify if want charge the gross amount on the generated card.
+If this parameter is not specified **we will use the net amount**.

 To apply specific rule, we should add client token in our request
 ```json